 The college also announced its Employer of the Year award recipients during the Showcase awards program.
 This award is typically presented to one company whose recruiters are actively engaged in a variety of career development experiences throughout the year.
 This year, Poole College had a tie for this award and recognized two companies: CISCO and EY.
 Both work closely with the college’s career development teams in resume review sessions, information sessions, career fairs and other activities that help Poole College students prepare for their internship and job searches.

 Following are the Showcase winning teams and their project summaries.

 First place, Undergraduate Division

-Shraddha Rathod, first year student, presented FreshSpire, a notification system that promotes healthy eating and food waste reduction by increasing communication between grocers and consumers.
+Shraddha Rathod, a first-year student, presented FreshSpire, a notification system that promotes healthy eating and food waste reduction by increasing communication between grocers and consumers.
 This system alerts customers on daily markdowns that occur in a grocery store due to perishable goods nearing the end of their shelf life.
-Her project mentor was Jessica Thomas, director of the Sustainability Initiative in Poole College.
-Read more about Rathod's project.
+Her project mentor was Jessica Thomas, director of the Sustainability Initiative at Poole College.
+Read more about Rathod’s project.

 First Place, Jenkins Graduate Division